 - Elements Of Pizza – If you plan on doing pizza, this is the book you want for dough recipes.

-- Aaron Franklin – He has two out now – just buy the two pack.
+- Aaron Franklin – He has three out now – just buy the three pack.
 Not only does he walk through one of the best brisket deep dives, but his second book really hones in on Steak and the importance of understanding where it comes from.

 - Fire + Wine – Yes, that’s our book.
 We share 75 recipes with wine pairing from lamb, to beef, and veggies.
 The reviews are amazing from customers and the media.